FriendsOfSymfony/FOSElasticaBundle/README.md

 ##### Change the document identifier field

 By default, ElasticaBundle will use the `id` field of your entities as the elasticsearch document identifier.
-You can change this value in the provider configuration.
+You can change this value in the persistence configuration.

                         persistence:
                             driver: orm
                             model: Application\UserBundle\Entity\User
-                            provider:
                             identifier: id

 #### Manual provider